siemens/ros-sharp/README.md

   * to be imported in other Unity projects using ROS#.
 * binaries of [RosBridgeClient](https://github.com/siemens/ros-sharp/tree/master/RosBridgeClient) and [UrdfImporter](https://github.com/siemens/ros-sharp/tree/master/UrdfImporter)
   * to be used in other .NET projects using these libraries.

+Releases are also published in the [Unity Asset Store](https://assetstore.unity.com/packages/tools/physics/ros-ros-unity-communication-package-107085).

 Please get the latest development version directly from the [tip of the ROS# master branch](https://github.com/siemens/ros-sharp).